Snowblaze/snowblaze.github.io/posts/getting-started.md

 With this we have a window with a blue background color.

-### DRAWING THE CHARACTER

-To draw our character we’ll use *SDL_RenderFillRect* function, which draws a rectangle with the provided width and height at a specified position.
+Now on to drawing our character.
+For that we’ll use *SDL_RenderFillRect* function, which draws a rectangle with the provided width and height at a specified position.
 But first we need to change the color with which SDL draws, so that we can see the character.

 ```cpp
 void Game::GenerateOutput()